FahimJadid/Numnum-react-refresher/08 - Episode Eight/Readme.md

   React lifecycle Diagram

-# step 1: In react the component is mounted in two phases.
+# In react the component is mounted in two phases.

-- Phase: 1: Render Phase: When the component is mounting; first of all the constructor is called.
+- `Phase: 1:` Render Phase: When the component is mounting; first of all the constructor is called.
 Then the render is called.
 This combination of constructor and render is the render phase.
 Then react updates the DOM.

-- Phase: 2: Commit Phase: When the DOM is updated then the componentDidMount is called.
+- `Phase: 2:` Commit Phase: When the DOM is updated then the componentDidMount is called.
 And this is the second phase of mounting.

 - let's visualize with our application's About and UserClass component for better understanding.
   About component will be mounted: